 (4) Covered individuals shall protect and conserve government resources and shall not use them for other than authorized activities.

-(5) Covered individuals shall not knowingly make unauthorized commitments or promises of any kind purporting to bind the government.
+(5) Covered individuals shall not knowingly make unauthorized commitments or promises of any kind purporting to bind the District government.

 (6) Covered individuals shall act impartially and not give preferential treatment to any private organization or individual.

-(7) Covered individuals shall not take actions creating the appearance that they are violating the law or the ethical standards set forth in the Code of Conduct.
+(7) Covered individuals shall not take actions creating the appearance that they are violating the law or the ethical standards set forth in the Comprehensive Code of Conduct.
 Whether particular circumstances create an appearance that the law or these standards have been violated shall be determined from the perspective of a reasonable person with knowledge of the relevant facts.

 (8) Covered individuals shall satisfy in good faith their lawful obligations, including all just financial obligations to federal, state, District and local governments.